CiscoDevNet/terraform-provider-catalystcenter/docs/resources/image_activation.md

 - `device_upgrade_mode` (String) Device upgrade mode.
 Updating this attribute later does not cause image to be re-activated.
 - `device_uuid` (String) The UUID of the network device on which to active the software image.
 Changing it forces the entire resource to be re-created, so that the activation occurs as newly specified.
 - `distribute_if_needed` (Boolean) Whether to distribute the image as needed, thus negating the need for a separate `catalystcenter_image_distribution`.
 Updating this attribute later does not cause image to be re-activated.
-- `image_uuid_list` (List of String) The list of UUIDs of the software images to activate.
+- `image_uuid_list` (Set of String) The list of UUIDs of the software images to activate.
 The UUIDs could be obtained for example from `catalystcenter_image.id`.
 SMU images shouldn't be specified in this list.
 Changing/adding/removing any UUID causes the entire resource to be re-created, so that the entire activation occurs as newly specified.

 ### Read-Only